osteel/docker-tutorial/README.md

 A [default Nginx configuration](https://github.com/osteel/docker-tutorial/blob/master/nginx/default.conf) is also copied over.

-The current directory is mounted into the one served by Nginx on the container, so any update to the code is available without having to rebuild the container.
+The `www/html/` directory is mounted into the one served by Nginx on the container, so any update to the code is available without having to rebuild the container.

 The MySQL data sits in its own directory mounted into its own container to make it persistent.